-How do modern students approach Shakespeare\2019s plays as texts to be performed in the early modern theater?
 This course begins with the premise that Shakespeare's dramas are not only works of dramatic literature that trace an action across five acts, but also play scripts for actors who performed 400 years ago.
 As such, they require their own set of reading skills.
-Through regular writing assignments, class discussions, and acting workshops, students practice the skills required to understand the words on the page as clues to their embodiment on the early modern stage.
-The course surveys plays across Shakespeare\2019s theatrical career\2014comedies, histories, tragedies, and romances.
+Through regular writing assignments, class discussions, and acting workshops, students acquire the skills required to understand the words on the page as clues to their enactment on the early modern stage.
+The course surveys plays across Shakespeare's theatrical career--comedies, histories, tragedies, and romances.
 Critical reading includes both literary criticism and theatrical history.
 This course doesn't require a background in acting and isn't aimed at actors per se.
 Rather, the course, which is pitched to both readers and actors, situates the plays in the theater for which they were written.